 - During the term of the contract, you become disabled with a condition that prohibits you from using the spa to the extent you used the facilities before the condition occurred.
 You must have had the disability for more than 45 days and may be required to submit proof of the disability.

 Pre-sale contracts.
-Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Georgia Department of Law's Consumer Protection Division.
+Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Georgia Attorney General's Consumer Protection Division.
 The membership funds will not be released to the health spa until it becomes fully operational and available for use.
 At that time, you have seven business days to cancel your contract.

-Complaints involving health spa membership should be directed to the Georgia Department of Law's Consumer Protection Division.
+Complaints involving health spa membership should be directed to the Georgia Attorney General's Consumer Protection Division.

 Complaints involving the cleanliness of health spas should be directed to the county health department.